-Investigação, Desenvolvimento e Inovação● 2020
+Investigação, Desenvolvimento e Inovação● 2021

-Ceris Open Day Organizing Committee
+Ceris Day Out Organizing Committee

 For the new members of CERIS this event is usually their first contact with different researchers from the six research groups at CERIS, related with different fields in Civil Engineering.

-The third and latest edition of CERIS Open Day was held at Foz do Arelho, on the 9th and 10th of October, 2019.
-The event program comprised several leisure activities, as well as work focused activities to promote and share the knowledge of the participants, which balance was considered very healthy (see activities in the results section).
+The first edition of this event took place in October 2017, and as been occurring ever since.
+The fourth and latest edition of this event took place on October 7th, 2020, in Cascais.
+The event program, during pandemic COVID19, had to be rethought and very different form previous versions, and comprised several leisure activities, as well as work focused activities to promote and share the knowledge of the participants, which balance was considered very healthy (see activities in the result section).

-For the latest edition approximately 9.000€ were allocated (financed by FCT and included in the CERIS 2019 budget), which included accommodation, meals, transportation and all the activities.
+For the latest edition approximately 3.509,28€ were allocated (financed by FCT and included in the CERIS 2020 budget), which included transportation, meals and all the outdoors activities during one day.

-In the three editions held so far, the results were very good.
-There has been an increasing number of participants, in total 78 participants and 8 professors attended this year event representing 12 nationalities, which allowed for participants of various nationalities and research topics to take part in the promotion of a positive work environment.
-Overall, PhD students and postdoctoral researchers were very satisfied with the event, as shown by the results of the feedback survey delivered after each edition was concluded (http://ceris.pt/pdfs/Booklet_2019_v2.pdf).
+Due to the current situation, and in order to maintain the social distancing, we were forced to restrict the number of participants, in total 40 participants and 8 professors attended this years event, representing 7 nationalities, which allowed for participants of various nationalities and research topics to take part in the promotion of a positive work environment.
+Overall, PhD students and postdoctoral researchers were very satisfied with the event, as shown by the results of the feedback survey delivered(https://ceris.pt/wp-content/uploads/2020/11/Booklet_2020_V2.pdf).

 For the Organizing Committee and several other attendees, the best outcome was the noticeable increase in interaction between the young research community of CERIS, which is a key-factor in the development of a strong scientific community at IST.